dhyegocalota/legacy-for-family-notifier/README.md

 # Legacy for Family Notifier

-**Disclosure: This project talks about death ⚰️**

-I designed this project to notify my family with my legacy message after my death.
-It ensures that important messages are delivered at the right time, providing peace of mind to users.

 This is a CLI app that I built using Node.js, TypeScript, and Redis.
 It uses the Gmail API to send and receive emails, and it's built with OCLIF.

+**Disclosure: This project talks about death ⚰️**

+> My family is my top priority—my wife, our home, everything we are building together.
+They are what drive me to do better every day, to think about the future, and to ensure I’m present, even when I can’t be there physically.
+>
+> We’re not taught to think or talk about death, but it’s necessary.
+It’s a difficult conversation, yet unavoidable, because it’s the only way to ensure that those who matter most to us will be cared for and informed when they need it the most.
+Ignoring it doesn’t change reality; planning is an act of love.
+>
+> With this in mind, I created Legacy for Family Notifier.
+A simple app with a clear purpose: to help those who care about their families leave everything organized, ensuring nothing is left unanswered or unsupported during critical times.
+>
+> If you also care deeply about your family, I invite you to explore, use, and collaborate.
+The project is open-source, and I believe that together we can create something even greater.
+>
+> Dhyego Calota

 ## How is this app useful?